wickworks/witchdice/README.md

 - bug: mode summary at the top expands the whole window

+- add HIT? to the list of rolls
+- do abilities show up in the active attack list?

 ##### FEATURES ######
 - dX dice?
 - X-card raised :::: anonymous or not